-At the bottom of the grassy valley near Kelluani river (the river of the sea gulls), you will follow the river as far as a plateau in front of the glaciers.
+At the bottom of the grassy valley near Kelluani river (the river of the sea gulls), you will follow the river as far as a plateau in front of the glaciers, 4,788m/15,709ft.
 You will be very deep inside the Cordillera Real, surrounded by elegant mountains, rock and ice faces.

-Day 12: Trek to Chachacomani River, 4,426m/14,517ft via a high point of 5,329m/17,481ft - approximately 9.5km, 7-8 hours.
+Day 12: Trek to Chachacomani River, 4,426m/14,517ft via a high point of 5,329m/17,481ft, approximately 9.5km, 7-8 hours.

 You will take the opposite side of the valley to follow a faint trail that leads to the next mountain pass.
 A hidden valley will lead high toward a former glacial cirque.
-After lunch you will arrive at the highest point on the entire trek, 5,329m/17,481ft.
-The descent on the other side is not an easy one but after a couple of hundred meters of steep terrain on sand and loose rocks you will cross boggy plateaus and later traverse the next ridge slope towards your campsite located at the banks of Chachacomani River, 4,426m/14,517ft; Approximately 9.5 km walk.
+After lunch you will arrive at the second highest point on the entire trek - the summit of Jacha T'uxu at 5,329m/17,481ft.
+The descent on the other side is not an easy one but after a couple of hundred meters of steep terrain on sand and loose rocks you will cross boggy plateaus and later traverse the next ridge slope towards your campsite located at the banks of Chachacomani River, 4,426m/14,517ft.
+Today's walk is approximately 9.5km.